COS Weekly Newsletter - Friday, 4 June 2021

 As part of the Expansion Project for Trans Mountain, work has started on a 2.6-km tunnel connecting the Burnaby Terminal with Westridge Marine Terminal.
 Tunneling began at the Westridge Marine Terminal on May 26, 2021, following a year of preparatory activities and more than six years of planning, design and regulatory processes related to this portion of the Project.
 The new tunnel, at more than four metres in diameter, will contain three 30-inch delivery pipelines to load vessels at Westridge Marine Terminal.

 Green Marine has released the performance report for a total of 169 self-evaluations for 2020 operations.
 The report shows progress being made in reducing greenhouse gas emissions from ship owners, ports, and terminals as well as significant progress in reducing underwater noise with almost a third of applicable ship owners having installed quieting technologies.
 Other measurables include spill prevention and stormwater management, and a new ship recycling indicator that was added to the 2020 program.
 The 2020 Annual Performance Report can be found here

 for the operation of PAPA’s Port Alberni Shipping Terminals’ Berth 3 dock and adjacent land facilities.
 Under the agreement San Group, which is British Columbia’s largest and premier value-added wood products manufacturer, will operate the shipping activities of Berth 3 and invest more than $15 million in various facilities and equipment upgrades, such as storage silos and dockside cranes.
 PAPA will support the operational transition over the next year by providing expertise while San Group will immediately begin work to improve the operational efficiencies of the facility required to meet the company’s increasing export needs and the additional shipping opportunities available in the evolving post-pandemic global marketplace.

 LNG Canada has committed $750,000 over three years to support the expansion of Ocean Wise’s North Coast killer whale and humpback whale conservation research programs and to deliver ocean literacy programs to Kitimat and Terrace-area schools.
 Program highlights include surveys of the relative abundance and distribution of cetacean species in the Chatham Sound region; drone-based aerial photography; a real-time alert system to inform commercial mariners aboard large vessels of nearby whales to enable them to take action to reduce the risk of collision or disturbance; promotion of the BC Cetacean Sightings Network and the Whale Report App; and work with local educators, Indigenous leaders, school boards, researchers and community leaders on ocean literacy programs specific to students in the Kitimat and Terrace regions.

 to unload the contents rather than using the traditional bulk ship loader.
 A mobile dust suppression unit is fitted around the rim of each vessel hatch emitting water mist to mitigate dust levels.
 In addition to concentrates, the ‘rotainer’ technology can be used with sulfur, wood pellets, fertilizer and grains.
 By keeping bulk products contained, from mine to ship, there is no product damage or loss and the risk of environmental contamination during transport and loading is dramatically reduced.
 The new operation at the DP World Fraser Surrey marine terminal is expected to begin in early 2022.

 The Minister of Environment and Climate Change, the Honourable Jonathan Wilkinson, announced $600,000 in funding for 10 new initiatives under the Indigenous Guardians Pilot.
 Guardians act as the “eyes and ears on the ground.”
 These initiatives will enable First Nations to monitor ecological health, maintain cultural sites, and protect sensitive areas and species, while creating jobs.
 The Government of Canada is committed to supporting Indigenous leadership in conservation to help protect ecosystems, species and cultures for future generations.
 Budget 2021 proposes to invest an additional $2.3 billion to conserve nature, including by continuing to support Indigenous Guardians.

 .
 The guidance is directed to authorities that manage port operations and identifies best practices for in-water hull cleaning for vessels over 24 metres.
 Currently, there are no regulations that specifically cover this activity.
 The roles and responsibilities for service providers, vessel owners and operators included in the document will assist authorities in determining whether in-water cleaning can be performed safely without harming the ecosystem.
-Consultations will run from June 3rd to August 2nd, 2021 via Let’s Talk Transportation.
+Consultations will run from June 3rd to August 2nd, 2021 via Let’s Talk Transportation

 , the cranes have a month-long voyage before settling in at their new home at Terminal 5.
 SSA Marine, a partner in the Terminal 5 project, is the owner and future operator of the new ZPMC cranes.
 Standing 316 feet tall with a 240-foot outreach boom, these cranes will be among the largest on the West Coast and able to handle the biggest container vessels operating in the world once Terminal 5 is completed early next year.

 International crews arriving at both the Port of Long Beach and the Port of Los Angeles are receiving the Johnson & Johnson one-dose vaccine in a partnership between the Ports, the Long Beach Department of Health and Human Services and the National Guard.
 So far, 452 crewmembers on 27 ships visiting San Pedro Bay have voluntarily received a vaccine, with 477 more sailors aboard 29 ships booked.
 The new initiative ensures the health of workers who deliver essential goods during the ongoing pandemic, utilizing a mobile COVID-19 vaccination unit for those on board vessels calling on San Pedro Bay.
 The program administers the vaccine to visiting crews at no charge.